google/WebFundamentals/src/content/en/tools/chrome-devtools/memory-problems/index.md

 you can see more information about the code that's referencing it.
 For example, in the screenshot below you can see that the `detachedTree` variable is referencing the node.
-To fix this particular memory leak, you would study the code that uses `detachedTree` and ensure that it removes it's reference to the node when it's no longer needed.
+To fix this particular memory leak, you would study the code that uses `detachedTree` and ensure that it removes its reference to the node when it's no longer needed.

 ![investigating a yellow node][yn]